th0schA/dce_sp/README.md

 1. Check that requirements from above are set up.
 2. Download or clone repository.
-3. Open the R project file "dce_sp.Rproj" on your machine.
+3. Open the R project file "dce_sp.Rproj" in R Studio Editor on your machine.
 4. Run script "create_choice_situations.R".
 Explanations are given in the script itself and the functions loaded from "helper_functions.R".
-5. Download Qualtrics template "DCE_SP.qsf" and import it to Qualtrics.
+5. Download Qualtrics template "DCE_SP_EXAMPLE.qsf" and import it to Qualtrics.
+Instructions are given in the template.